 If you lose more than 40 per cent of your blood, you can go into hemorrhagic shock, and you will die.

 Three Types of Bleeding

 These types of bleeding may differ depending on their location, severity, and blood flow.
 Read on as we discuss three types of bleeding in detail and provide tips for First Aid.

 Arterial bleeding is the most severe and the most urgent type of bleeding.
 It may be from a penetrating injury, blunt trauma, or severe damage to the organs and blood vessels.

-Capillary bleeding occurs usually after an injury to the skin, and it is more common than any other type of bleeding.
-Instead of blood spurting out (like in arterial bleeding), capillary bleeding oozes from the damaged body part.
+Capillary bleeding usually occurs after an injury to the skin, and it is more common than any other type of bleeding.
+Capillary bleeding oozes from the damaged body part instead of blood spurting out (like in arterial bleeding).

 First Aid for Bleeding Injury

 The key First Aid treatment for all types of bleeding is applying direct pressure over the wound to control the blood flow.
 For severe (and serious) bleeding, take the following first aid steps:

 - Remove any debris, clothing on the wound.
 However, do not remove a large or deeply embedded object and do not attempt to clean the wound right away.
 The priority is to control or stop the bleeding.